Table of Contents

 Some animal proteins are high in copper, which is not good for liver disease.
 These should be avoided, especially organ meat like liver.

-Also, avoid salmon, pork, lamb, and duck since they are all rich in copper, and go with chicken, turkey, beef, and white fish instead.
+Also, avoid salmon, red meats, organ meats, and duck since they are all rich in copper, and go with chicken, turkey, beef, and white fish instead.

 Fats and Carbs

-Therefore, it is best to feed only easily digestible fats, like coconut oil.
+Therefore, it is best to feed only easily digestible fats, like fish oil and flaxseed oil.

 On the other hand, carbohydrates are important in all cases because they can help aid your dog’s digestion since they are rich in fiber.